 Archie Games and Resources for Teachers

-Archie has been featured in outreach events through out North Carolina to educate the school students and the general public about the state's prehistoric life, specificially during the Triassic period.
-If your school has a science night or similar event coming up and you would like to feature an Archie booth/ interactive table, please contact us at email@example.com.
+Archie has been featured in outreach events through out North Carolina to educate the school students and the general public about the state's prehistoric life, specifically during the Triassic period.
+If your school has a science night or similar event coming up and you would like to feature an Archie booth/ interactive table, please contact us at firstname.lastname@example.org.
 We are also constantly adding resources for teachers to bring to light this amazing discovery in their classrooms.
 Here are a few we have made so far:

 Archie Memory Game (by Ashley) - This is not your average Memory game!
 Rather than match two pictures to earn a pair, you need to match a question about Archie's life and discovery, with the appropriate answer to earn the pair.